-Outside the United States, a different warranty may apply.
-For details, please contact your authorized Whirlpool dealer.
+Outside the 50 United States, this warranty does not apply.
+Contact your authorized Whirlpool dealer to determine if another warranty applies.

 If you need service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section or by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+After checking "Troubleshooting," additional help can be found by checking the "Assistance or Service" section or by calling our Whirlpool Customer Interaction Center telephone number, 1-800-253-1301 (toll free), from anywhere in the U.S.A.